 The boys look abashed and ashamed.

 Paul tells us that they’re worried about abusers at Jace’s Place.
 Kids come from the streets with hearts closed to everyone.
 There are only other kids to open up to.
 There’s no counseling, just a place, supposedly safe.
 Once a kid has opened up to others, they form a bond to protect each other.
 New kids need to belong and share the mutual bond.
 Adults can never share that bond.
-The motives of the staff are suspect as there is no real reward for helping kids join a positive peer group.
+The motives of the staff are suspect as there is no real reward for helping kids create a positive peer group.

 “You’re worried that the adults at Jace’s Places are potential abusers?”
 I ask Paul.